SushilPatil20/PROJECT-3-Build-APIs-with-Node-ShoppyGlobe-Frontend/README.md

 ShoppyGlobe is a modern e-commerce platform built with React, Vite, and Redux.
 This project aims to provide a seamless shopping experience with high performance and scalability.
 It leverages Vite for fast development and Redux for state management.

+## Features

+This project includes the following implemented features:

+1. **Product Search**: Users can search for products using a keyword search bar.
+2. **Category Filtering**: Products can be filtered by category for easier browsing.
+3. **Add to Cart**: Seamless add-to-cart functionality for selected products.
+4. **Quantity Management**: Users can adjust product quantities directly in the cart.
+5. **Product Detail View**: Detailed view of each product, including images, description, and price.
+6. **Checkout Page**: A fully functional checkout page summarizing the cart and total price.
+7. **Cart Management**: A robust cart system with the ability to add, remove, and modify items.
+8. **Responsive Design**: Fully responsive for desktops, tablets, and mobile devices.

 ## Project Setup Guide

 Follow these steps to set up and run the project locally.